GaiaStromokov/rpgTesting/Welcome.md

 -stat bonus
 +1 to a single stat
 -exp bonus
-+1 exp when willpower is involved
++1 exp when the roll includes survival
 -passive
+-1 to will checks
++1 to something

 Human